ODI Series India vs New Zealand

 KL Rahul has been an important player in the Indian Premier League since his debut.
 He started his IPL career in 2013 and spent his early years developing his skills with different teams.
 From 2018 to 2021, Rahul was a key member of the Punjab Kings, where he became one of their leading batsmen.
 Since 2022, he has been playing for Lucknow Super Giants, continuing to deliver strong performances.

 KL Rahul started his IPL career with Royal Challengers Bangalore in 2013 and moved to Sunrisers Hyderabad in 2014.
 He returned to RCB in 2016 and had a strong season but missed 2017 due to a shoulder injury.
 From 2018 to 2021, Rahul played for Punjab Kings, becoming their captain and one of the top scorers.
-Since 2022, he captained Lucknow Super Giants but missed part of 2023 due to injury and faced criticism in 2024 before being released ahead of the 2025 auction, when Delhi Capitals bought him.
+Since 2022, he captained Lucknow Super Giants but missed part of 2023 due to injury and faced criticism in 2024 before being released ahead of the 2025 auction.
+In the 2025 Mega Auction, Delhi Capitals bought him for INR 14 crore, where he enjoyed a resurgent season, scoring 539 runs including a century.
+Heading into 2026, he has been retained by Delhi Capitals as a core pillar of their batting lineup and primary wicketkeeper.

 | Year | Team | Notes |